wp-plugins/multisite-language-switcher/readme.txt

 == Changelog ==

 = 0.8 =
+* new: custom url for flag-images
-* new: now you can order the output by description
+* new: now you can order the output by description; default is country-code
 * new: apply_filters( 'mls_get_blogs_return', $this->blogs ); in MslsMain::get_blogs();
 * added empty index.php-files to all subdirectories
 * source code meets now the [WordPress PHP formatting standards](http://urbangiraffe.com/articles/wordpress-codesniffer-standard/)